LukasP-ghub/CitiesApp/README.md

 # cities-app

 Small project in Javascript/TypeScript to try OOP.
 Fetching cities near location coords and countries to get few basic statistics from GeoDB Cities API and use Goggle Maps to locate them.
-(No API keys included in repo).

 ## Stack
 - HTML